 YJIL Online is particularly interested in submissions that examine recent developments, discuss practitioner experiences, or respond to articles published in YJIL or on YJIL Online.
 YJIL Online publishes works that include international, comparative, or transnational elements as an intrinsic part of the central legal argument.
 YJIL Online does not publish pieces that confront solely the domestic law of nation-states, as well as articles on the topic of foreign actors in a domestic legal context, such as U.S. immigration law.
 The goal of YJIL Online, furthermore, is to publish new ideas and viewpoints rather than to summarize areas of international law.

 Format and Length Requirements

 YJIL Online accepts submissions on a rolling basis.
-Authors should email their manuscript along with a copy of their résumé or CV to YJIL Online.
+Authors should email their submissions, along with a copy of their résumé or CV, to YJIL Online.
 A brief statement discussing the contribution of the submission to existing scholarship is welcome but not required.
 Please name your submission “[series].[lastname].[date].doc.”
-YJIL Online endeavors to evaluate submissions within one month of receipt and to publish within two months of acceptance.
 Due to the high volume of submissions that YJIL receives, we regret that we are unable to offer feedback on submitted drafts not accepted for publication.

 If you wish to withdraw your piece from consideration, please send an email to YJIL Online.
 Please put “Withdraw” as the subject of your email, and include in the text the author name and title of your manuscript.

 YJIL Online accepts submissions in all categories from Ph.D. and S.J.D./J.S.D. students as well as practitioners and legal scholars.
-Current Yale Law School J.D. and LL.M. students are eligible to submit recent developments and response essays and to co-author pieces with practicing attorneys and legal scholars.
+Current Yale Law School J.D. and LL.M. students are eligible to submit YJIL Forum pieces or may co-author pieces with practicing attorneys and legal scholars.